I Sat Next to a Stranger on a Flight. Now I Might Move to Paris.

 Wait.
 What Exactly Is Fractional Ownership?

-Before this trip, I honestly assumed fractional ownership was basically just a fancy name for a timeshare.
+Before meeting Miranda I assumed fractional ownership was basically just a fancy name for a timeshare.
 But it’s actually very different.

 A timeshare is buying the right to use a property for a period of time each year.
 You own nothing.
 You cannot sell it, leave it to your kids, or benefit if the property goes up in value.
 You own a slot on a calendar.
 Timeshares have the reputation they have for reasons.

 With fractional ownership, you are purchasing an actual ownership share in the property through a legal ownership structure.
 In the case of 32 rue du Four, you're purchasing shares in a California nonprofit corporation that holds direct title to the apartment.
-Your share can be sold.
-It can be passed to heirs.
+Your share can be sold, or passed to heirs.
 It appreciates with the market.
 For Americans specifically, buying through a US company means you are not navigating French property law in a language you mostly know from menus.

 Miranda's company, Paris Property Group, has been doing this for American buyers specifically since 2006.